Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

   * you need to get the product out there and used!

 - [TheProblemsWithOpenSourceAndHowToFixThem] by Justin Searls, excellent read

+- [MakingYourOpenSourceProjectNewcomerFriendly]:
+  * mention steps for getting involved in your CONTRIBUTING.md
+  * maintain a list of easy bugs
+  * have open channels for communication, and encourage people ask questions in it
+  * celebrate new contributors
+  * empathize
+  * mentoring
+  * create easy bugs
+  * discoverability of bugs
+  * "programs like Google Summer of Code and Outreachy provide ways for new contributors to try out your project at a significant level of involvement"

 - personal advice: invest in mentoring & publishing a wish-list of sexy+well-defined features, like a real OSS project product owner !
   * the scope of this feature is...